apache/spark/BREEZE.rst

   breeze initialize-local-virtualenv [FLAGS]

-        Initializes locally created virtualenv installing all dependencies of Airflow taking into account the frozen requirements from requirements folder.
+        Initializes locally created virtualenv installing all dependencies of Airflow taking into account the constraints for the version specified.
-        This local virtualenv can be used to aid autocompletion and IDE support as well as run unit tests directly from the IDE.
+        This local virtualenv can be used to aid auto-completion and IDE support as well as run unit tests directly from the IDE.
 You need to have virtualenv activated before running this command.